bgrandis/Alpha-Decay-Calc/readme.md

 3. Check if Q > 0 ,where Q =  M(Z,A) - (M(Z-2,A-4) + Maplha)

 The main work this algorithm does is to calculate the masses using Z and A.

+* It's Also possible to only use the algorithm to calculate Masses using the semi-empirical formula.

 ## Theory Overview